 Design a new plant species.
-Evaluate the relationship between a Native American boy and a pioneer boy who are able to learn from one another in spite of their differences.
+Evaluate the relationship between a Native American boy and a pioneer boy who are able to learn from each other in spite of their differences.
 Experiment with magnets and electricity.
-Learn about simple machines and examine how they are used in a colony of rats in the The Rats of NIMH.
+Learn about simple machines and examine how they are used by a colony of rats in Mrs. Frisby and the Rats of NIMH.

 The Age 8-10 level uses these and many more activities to thoroughly cover the state and national standards in science, social studies, and language arts.
-Add Right Start Math for a complete and comprehensive homeschool curriculum.
+Add math for a complete and comprehensive homeschool curriculum.

 The Age 8-10 curriculum constitutes one year of academic instruction.

 - Able to read and comprehend chapter books at a 4th or 5th grade reading level

 - Usually used by children in third or fourth grade